What is React?

 - React's unidirectional dataflow simplifies testing

-Who is this webinar geared towards?
+Who is this presentation geared towards?

 This 30-minute presentation is for anyone with some programming experience, in any language, who wants to learn more about what React is and why they might use it!

 Your React specialist is Chris Minnick.
 Chris is a prolific published technical author and a pioneer of the early Internet.
 He has been teaching for 18 years and has taught React for 4 years.
-In this webinar, you'll learn what React is and how it fits into the big picture of modern web development.
-Through live coding demos, you'll learn about the key concepts of React, including: The Virtual DOM, one-way data flow, and how to write, test, and compose React components.
+In this presentation, you'll learn what React is and how it fits into the big picture of modern web development.
+Through coding demos, you'll learn about the key concepts of React, including: The Virtual DOM, one-way data flow, and how to write, test, and compose React components.